carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ## Flattening Twitter Data

 Twitter Timelines, and other files we harvest using twarc, need to be 'flattened' before we use them.
-This will ensure that each line of jsonl is one tweet.

 Flatten will ensure that each line of the file is 1 tweet, allowing us to immediately know how many tweets we have after we create the flattened file.